Last updated on April 17th, 2023 at 09:25 am

 For one they are fascinating to watch, but the best thing about visiting is the sounds they make.
 They are hilarious, but they do stink, so if you are sensitive to smells, wear a face mask with some essential oils inside!

 After Henties Bay, I would probably head inwards to Damaraland (see below) but if you want to get really off the beaten path, you could also continue up the Skeleton Coast Wilderness Area if you have the time – you just might just need to rejig the itinerary and do a bit of zig-zagging if you want to see everything.

-In the north, you can also take a trip to hear the ‘roaring dunes’, so called because of the rumbling noise produced from the air caught between the grains of sand, that sounds like a low-flying plane, spooky.
+In the north, you can also take a trip to hear the ‘roaring dunes’, so-called because of the rumbling noise produced from the air caught between the grains of sand, which sounds like a low-flying plane, spooky.

-Damaraland is known as being one of the most beautiful places in the country (although it’s all pretty spectacular) and the southern part of Damaraland is where you’ll find Spitzkoppe, a series incredible rock formations often called ‘the Matterhorn of Africa’ due to their shape.
+Damaraland is known as being one of the most beautiful places in the country (although it’s all pretty spectacular) and the southern part of Damaraland is where you’ll find Spitzkoppe, a series of incredible rock formations‚ often called ‘the Matterhorn of Africa’ due to their shape.

 Spitzkoppe has long been a popular stop on the overland trail, yet still manages to retain a sense of remoteness and is a great place for hiking and sleeping under the stars.